shubhxj8/chainlens-analytics/README.md

 6. Open `04_KPI_Dashboard.ipynb` to analyze key performance indicators (KPIs) like monthly sales, order volumes, profitability, and delivery rates through interactive charts and business insights.
 7. Open `05_Geographic_Analysis.ipynb` for in-depth geographic breakdowns of sales, orders, profit, and delivery performance by country, state, and city, along with interactive geographic visualizations and strategic interpretations.
 8. `06_Customer_Analytics.ipynb` for customer behavior segmentation, RFM analysis, lifetime value calculation, and targeted recommendations.
+9. Open `07_Delivery_Performance.ipynb` to examine delivery timeliness and logistics performance.
+10. Run the code cells in each notebook sequentially to reproduce the analyses exactly.
+11. Modify file paths or parameters as needed to match your environment or dataset.